zarr-developers/zarr-python/docs/contributing.rst

 replacing the correct version numbers.
 For pre-release versions, the URL should omit the pre-release suffix, e.g. "a1" or "rc1".

+Click on "Generate release notes" to auto-file the description.

 After creating the release, the documentation will be built on https://readthedocs.io.
 Full releases will be available under `/stable <https://zarr.readthedocs.io/en/stable>`_ while